taurus-org/taurus/doc/source/users/ui/ui_colors.rst

 "state".
 If the value of an attribute can be read then its quality is *valid*.
 If for some reason there is a problem when trying to read the attribute value from the equipement and it cannot be displayed, then the quality is set to *invalid*.
-If the value is below or above the warning or alarm thresolds, then the quality is set to *alarm*.
+If the value is below or above the warning or alarm thresholds, then the quality is set to *alarm*.
 The quality is set to *changing* when the value is being changed over time (example, the position of a motor is changing during a motion).